 Our Story

-We work in the communities bordering Murchison Falls National Park which is the oldest, largest, and most visited national park in Uganda.
+Murchison Falls National Park is Uganda’s largest, oldest, and most visited national park.

-Despite this, local communities remain some of the poorest in the country which has led to very high levels of poaching pressure across the landscape.
-These complex issues require integrated conservation solutions that preserve wildlife populations via uplifting local human communities.
+Despite this, communities around the park remain some of the poorest in the country, which has led to high levels of poaching across the landscape.
+Snares to Wares was created to offer a different path, reducing reliance on poaching and uplifting local communities.

 Who we are